 Open-Angle vs. Closed Angle

-Chronic open-angle glaucoma progresses at a slower rate and is often not noticed until there is a significant loss of vision.
-Eye pressure being above normal levels is not the reason all people have open-angle glaucoma, however decreasing eye pressure has been proven to forestall the progression of glaucoma even in the cases where elevated pressure does not occur.
-Peripheral vision tends to be affected first, and if not treated open-angle glaucoma will lead to a total loss of entire vision.
+Chronic open-angle glaucoma progresses at a slower rate and is often unnoticed until there is a significant loss of vision.
+Eye pressure above normal levels is not the reason all people have open-angle glaucoma, however decreasing eye pressure has been proven to forestall the progression of glaucoma even where elevated pressure does not occur.
+Peripheral vision tends to be affected first, and if not treated, open-angle glaucoma will lead to a total loss of vision.

 Closed-angle glaucoma is often painful and sudden, characterized by visual loss (that progresses quickly) and discomfort (that often leads people to seek medical attention before permanent damage occurs).
 Closed-angle glaucoma is diagnosed when aqueous fluid cannot reach the anterior chamber angle.
 It accumulates and forces the iris to obstruct the trabecular meshwork.
 Contact between the iris and the trabecular meshwork may ultimately damage the function of the meshwork so that it fails to respond to aqueous fluid production leading to an increase of IOP (intraocular pressure).
 Scars called synechiae form, causing an irreversible block in aqueous outflow.
 Most cases of closed-angle glaucoma do not reveal themselves through symptoms.
 In the cases where symptoms do occur patients experience eye pain and redness, blurred vision, headaches, vomiting, and the appearance of halos.
 In addition to these symptoms doctor’s look for mid-dilated pupils, lack of response to light, cloudy corneas and reduced vision to diagnose closed-angle glaucoma.